cutaway-security/chaps/README.md

 * Local Administrator Accounts
   * Determine if more than one user is a member of the Local Administrator group.

-## CHAPS PowerSploit Security Checks
+### CHAPS PowerSploit Security Checks
-The PowerSploit project (dev branch is preferred) can be used to gather additional information about the system.
-The '''chaps-powersploit.ps1''' script has been developed to gather this information.
+The PowerSploit project (dev branch) can be used to gather additional information about the system.
+The ```chaps-powersploit.ps1``` script has been developed to gather this information.
 Of course, most anti-malware programs will prevent, protect, and alert on the use of PowerSploit.
-Therefore, the anti-malware should be disabled or PowerSploit, and this script, should be loaded into a directory that has been excluded from anti-malware protection. **NOTE**: anti-malware programs should be re-enabled immediately upon verification that the script ran correctly.
+Therefore, the anti-malware should be disabled or the chaps-powersploit.ps1 script should not be used, **NOTE**: anti-malware programs should be re-enabled immediately upon verification that the script ran correctly.

-### chaps-powersploit.ps1 TODO:
+#### chaps-powersploit.ps1 TODO:
 Here are a list of things that aren't working, need to be addressed, or are possible function requests.
 * Needs to be tested in a Domain environment.
 * Handle errors gracefully.